lamm-mit/SciAgentsDiscovery/README.md

 The automated multi-agent model is implemented in [Autogen](https://github.com/microsoft/autogen), an open-source ecosystem for agent-based AI modeling.
 ### Requirements
-OpenAI and Semantic Scholar APIs are required to run the codes.
+(a) OpenAI and (b) Semantic Scholar APIs are required to run the codes.